 How is computer vision used in business?

 Companies are constantly looking for solutions that automate processes and provide high-quality service.
-This is exactly why computer vision is so popular among businesses from every sector.
+This is exactly why the solution is so popular among businesses from every sector.
 Let’s take a closer look at the use cases and benefits that computer vision has to offer to companies.

 Document scanning and classification